Smeagol-Gollum/parabola/README.md

 parabola
 ========

-A git repo for the Parabola coin.
+see readme.md in the /src directory